gheorghina/vsc-landingpage/_pages/services.md

 ## Schedule an In Person Color Analysis

 Discover the magic of in-person color analysis tailored just for you.
 Our certified expert consultants will guide you through a personalized session, unveiling the hues that enhance your natural beauty.
 Subscribe now for exclusive access to our in-person sessions and embark on a journey to redefine your style.
-Pricing: 320€.
-Duration: 3-4h
+Pricing: 380€.

 We offer this service at the following locations: